 Player acquisition economics (CAC)

 Acquisition is where many casino business models break.
 The goal is not signups; it is depositing players acquired below their expected value.
-Casino customer acquisition cost (CAC) has to be measured against player lifetime value and payback period.
+Therefore, casino customer acquisition cost (CAC) must be measured against player lifetime value and payback period, especially in online gambling markets where affiliates, paid media, and bonus offers compete for the same player base.

-- Paid ads are market-limited: gambling ad rules vary, so paid reach can be restricted or expensive in regulated markets.
+- Paid ads are market-limited: gambling ad rules vary; therefore, paid reach can be restricted or expensive in regulated markets.

 - Affiliates dominate: CPA and revenue-share affiliate deals are a primary acquisition channel and a direct cost line.